ApexExpress/OpenToken/README.md

 Learn how to create your own Open Token

 ## What it means

-Open Token was founded for users and developers to gain more of a platform for themselfs to be unique and strive to do better
+Open Token was founded for users and developers to gain more of a platform for themselfs to be unique and strive to do better.

++ Open Token Project 2024
+* Blockchain Network 2024

+reserved{ copyright proof of work 2024}